Monday, January 25, 2016

 🍀🍀🍀We were lucky growing up!!!

-Years later, when I had a home of my own, I ask her for the Sweet Potato receipt.
+Years later, when I had a home of my own, I asked her for the Sweet Potato recipe.

 Add powder sugar and peanut butter to the center.

-Take all ingredients and roll them into a ball and slice them into pieces.
+Take all the ingredients, roll them into a ball, and slice them.

 Our maternal grandmother was also handy with a needle and thread.